gschmutz/bigdata-spark-workshop/03-spark-getting-started/README.md

 ![Alt Image Text](./images/zeppelin-dataframe-2.png "Jupyter Execute cell")

+> **What you should see:** The first 20 lines of `big.txt` displayed as a table with a single `value` column.
+This is the first action that triggers Spark to actually read the file from Object Storage.

 We can also change it to `10` records and truncate each record at `200` characters:

 ```python
 bookDF.show(10, truncate=200)
 ```

+> **What you should see:** The first 10 lines of the file, each truncated at 200 characters if longer.

 Next we tokenize each word, by splitting on a single space character, return a list of words: